henriquetorquato/library-sort/README.md

 Every created shelf gives origin to a diferent thread, each thread will apply a `MergeSort` implementation, witch performs better over random places objects.
 The book's will be ordered by name in alphabetical order.

+## Inner workings

+- At first, the algorithm generates random authors and categories;
+- Then these values are used to generate random book;
+    - Authors can write more than just one book;
+    - Different books fit in the same category.
+- The newly generated books are sorted based on category;
+    - `QuickSort` is used here.
+- The books are split into fixed sized shelfs;
+- Each shelf originates a thread;
+- Every book in each self is ordered by name;
+    - `MergeSort` is used here.

 ## References

 - Visual reference for the sorting algorithm's can be found [here](https://www.youtube.com/watch?v=ZZuD6iUe3Pc).